abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 ---

 **Summary:** Understanding and being able to switch between contexts is a base fundamental skill required by every Kubernetes user.
-As more clusters and namespaces are added, this can become unwieldy, and installing a helper application such as [kubectx](https://github.com/ahmetb/kubectx) can be quite helpful.
+As more clusters and namespaces are added, this can become unwieldy.
+Installing a helper application such as [kubectx](https://github.com/ahmetb/kubectx) can be quite helpful.
 Kubectx allows a user to quickly switch between contexts and namespaces without having to use the full `kubectl config use-context` command.